 - Spring Session II Application Deadline: March 15, 2023

-- Fall Session II applications will be reviewed between October 1 – October 7th, 2022
+- Spring Session II applications will be reviewed on a rolling basis

 Study proposals include but are not limited to topics in: Agriculture, Education, Environment, Environmental Justice, Data Science, Engineering, Food Systems, Forestry, Government, Health, Natural Resources, Water Resources, Urban Planning, Transportation, Marketing/Market Research.
 Technical approaches may focus on student-identified topics in GIS, remote sensing, and data communication.